Inga Naan Thaan Kingu: Plot

 To properly dispose of the body and place it in the mortuary as an unclaimed deadbody, Vetri, his family, and Praveen team up with Body Balram.
 After arriving home, they see Amalraj and are horrified to learn from television news that the body they disposed of was that of a wanted terrorist and also a ₹50 lakhs bounty has been announced by the police department.

 The family and Vetri now plan to remove the corpse from the hospital mortuary themselves.
 Body Balram also visits the hospital in search of the deceased, now being aware of the declared bounty.
 Meanwhile, terrorists capture Amalraj after mistaking him for Baski.
 When the corpse is first brought to the commissioner by Vetrivel, he gets alerted by Amalraj about the police commissioner's connection to the terrorists and they immediately escape from the commissioner.
 When they eventually try to rescue Amalraj from the terrorists, a struggle breaks out.

 The terrorists finally admit that they detonated a bomb in an omnibus in Koyambedu, which the police were able to locate and neutralise with the aid of a Vetrivel.
 At last, the police commissioner and the terrorists are taken into custody, and Vetrivel receives the bounty.

 Production

-The film was produced by G.N.
-Anbuchezhian and Sushmita Anbuchezhian under their banner, Gopuram Films.
-The major portions of the film were shot in Chennai.
-The cinematography of the film was by Om Narayan, and the editing was handled by M. Thiyagarajan.
-The film's title was taken from a dialogue by Rajinikanth in Jailer (2023).
-It is the feature film debut of Priyalaya, previously a dancer and YouTuber.
+The film began development in October 2023.
+It was produced by G. N. Anbu Chezhiyan and Sushmita Anbuchezhian under their banner, Gopuram Films.
+Major portions of the film were shot in Chennai.
+The cinematography was handled by Om Narayan, and the editing by M. Thiyagarajan.
+The film's title was taken from a dialogue spoken by Rajinikanth in Jailer (2023).
+It is the feature film debut of Priyalaya in a leading role.